 Total quality is of paramount importance to this competitive posture and needs to be built into the speed and innovation system.
 How the consumer perceives the product is the ultimate measure of total quality.
 Therefore, the quality built-in during development and production must last through the distribution and consumption stages or all is for naught.

 If cereal were left out in an open package in Minnesota during the winter, the texture will remain crisp because the relative humidity is normally below 25%.
 The flavor may change—insects may invade it—but the texture will stay crisp.

-Shelf-life studies can provide important information to product developers, which ensure consumers will see a high-quality product for a significant period of time after production.
-Of course, long shelf-life studies do not fit with the speed requirement and therefore accelerated studies have been developed as part of innovation.
+Shelf-life studies can provide important information to product developers, which ensures consumers will see a high-quality product for a significant period of time after production.
+Of course, long shelf-life studies do not fit with the speed requirement, and therefore accelerated studies have been developed as part of innovation.

 As the mechanisms of food deterioration became known to food scientists, methods of counteracting these losses in quality have been developed.
 The rate at which these reactions occur, the effects of temperature, water, and myriad other parameters have become characterized factors contributing to the science of accelerated shelf-life studies.